MixyOx-6/Protection/README.md

 ### 🛠️ Prerequisites
 Make sure you have Python installed on your system or Termux.

-### 📥 Installation & Usage
+### 📥 Installation

-Clone the repository and install the required modules:
+Open Termux or your terminal and run the following commands:

 ```bash
 # 1. Clone the repository